 It’s Happening Here: Strategic Location

-Our two-county region offers an ideal location.
-A population of nearly 75,000,000 is reachable within a 500 mile radius.
+Greater Jefferson County offers an ideal location.
+A population of more than 75,000,000 is reachable within a 500 mile radius.

-Both Jefferson and Dodge counties offer easy access to Milwaukee, Chicago, Madison and Minneapolis/St. Paul, at a cost significantly less than any one of those cities.
+Greater Jefferson County offers easy access to Milwaukee, Chicago, Madison and Minneapolis/St. Paul, at a cost significantly less than any one of those cities.
 Cut your costs and improve your reach in our region.

 It’s Happening Here: Infrastructure